iter-tools/iter-tools/CONTRIBUTING.md

 generate-yo/			 The yeoman generation code and templates.
 Used by the create:method script.

 src/
-├- internal/             Shared code which applies to many methods ├─ methods/              One folder per method. $some-method means "someMethod and asyncSomeMethod" │  └─ $my-method/
+├- internal/             Shared code used by many methods ├─ methods/              One folder per method. $some-method means "someMethod and asyncSomeMethod" │  └─ $my-method/
 │      ├─ __tests__         Jest tests. *.test.js is copied to *.spec.ts and type checked.